Understanding ERMI and MSQPCR Mold Testing

 ERMI, also known as MSQPCR, is one of the most recognized mold testing methods available today.
 Both methods use quantitative DNA qPCR technology to measure the concentration of individual mold species in a sample.

-Rather than relying only on the total ERMI score, it is important to review each mold species listed in the report.
-This provides a clearer understanding of the indoor environment and helps identify mold concerns related to water damage.
+Rather than relying only on the total ERMI score, the report should be interpreted by reviewing each mold species listed.
+This gives a clearer picture of the indoor environment and can help identify concerns related to water damage.

 These quartile levels are based on data collected from 5,000 homes across the United States.